28+..5(updated Jan. 2023)

 But do not forget that opting for this modality one fiscal year does not force you to do it in successive ones.
 Of course, in the fiscal year that this option has beenchosen, it can only be modified within the regulatory deadline for filing returns.

-Characteristics of the joint declaration in the 2020 Income Tax
+Characteristics of the joint declaration in Income Tax

 - Income of any kind obtained by each and every member of the family unit shall be subject to cumulative taxation.
 That is, and this is important, only a personal minimum applies.
 For children, only minimums apply for descendants and, if they are disabled, also the minimum for disability.